Wholesome Family Fall Fun

 Richardson Farm

-This year we decided to take a nice drive up to Spring Grove to visit Richardson Farm.
+This year, we decided to take a nice drive up to Spring Grove to visit Richardson Farm.
 As is the case, it would seem these days the pumpkin patch is so much more than that.
-The current versions bring a whole day worth of activities and attractions for all ages, and with that, an admission charge.
+The current versions bring a whole day’s worth of activities and attractions for all ages, and with that, an admission charge.
 While not “extreme,” admission can certainly add up quickly at $13 for 13 and up, $10 for ages 4-12, and under 4 is free.
-Fortunately, there’s no fee for parking and there are lots of activities that are free…however, that’s not to say that everything inside is free by any means.
+Fortunately, there’s no fee for parking, and there are lots of activities that are free…however, that’s not to say that everything inside is free by any means.

 Once inside the entrance, we were greeted and given the general lay of the land.
 There’s also a big map posted on a board of the grounds, which we somehow missed initially, as well as the giant corn maze.
-It’s definitely worth checking this if you’ve never been here before.
+It’s definitely worth checking this out if you’ve never been here before.

 Towering Above

 The alternative to this is to head to the observation tower.
 At 50′, the tower will give you a great view out over the farm and pretty much as far as the eye can see.
 It is from the tower that you get a much better impression of how large the farm is, even beyond the corn maze.
 On the ground, the view is very open and uncluttered, to the point that it may seem like there isn’t much here or that it isn’t very large.
-Don’t be fooled and definitely don’t forget to wear your comfortable shoes.
+Don’t be fooled, and definitely don’t forget to wear your comfortable shoes.

 The tower is also where you can zipline your way across the grounds.
 However, that will run you another $15.